 These days, it’s easier than ever to get divorced.
 You can find the forms online, fill them out yourself, and if you follow the proper procedure, end your marriage.
 This do-it-yourself approach works like gangbusters in some situations, but not for others.
 At some point in the process, you need to ask yourself if you should hire a divorce lawyer.

-This question comes up after the decision has already been made.
-Maybe you filed for divorce, maybe it was your spouse, or perhaps is was a mutual conclusion.
-What we’re more concerned with for the moment is trying to determine if you need representation.
+But the question of whether or not to hire a divorce attorney generally comes up after the decision has already been made to divorce or separate.
+Maybe you filed for divorce, maybe it was your spouse, or perhaps it was a mutual conclusion.

 The DIY approach works great in many cases.
 That’s part of why it’s become so popular.
 It’s best in straightforward situations.